EPC Hub for Landlords.

 An EPC rating is valid from 10 years from when the assessment is carried out.

-Do I need an EPC if I’m buying, selling or renting?
+Does I need an EPC if they’re buying, selling or renting out a property?